fufiprotocol/fufi.whitepaper/fufi.gov-tokenomics.md

 For selected trading pairs in both FuFi Spot and Futures DEX, their trading fees will be subjec to following fee spending scheme:

 - Deflation model: `50%` of trading fees used to buy & burn FuFi Governance Token
-- Trading as mining: `40%` of trading fees (quote symbol only) will go into a reward pool for sharing pre-allocated governance tokens
+- Trading as mining: `40%` of trading fees (quote symbol only) will go into a reward pool for sharing pre-alloted governance tokens
 - Foundation vault: `10%` of trading fees goes to foundation vault for product and community development
 -
 P.S. the percentages will be subject to DAO governance